SeyedAmirHs00/regex-practice/README.md

 # Practice on regex

-In this repository we want to solve some tasks and use ReGex
+In this repository we want to solve some tasks and by using ReGex

 Source:
 [learn by example](https://learnbyexample.github.io/py_regular_expressions/Exercise_solutions.html)

-## Best problems
+## Problems

 1. For the given strings, replace all occurrences of removed or reed or received or refused with X.